-As per today's announcement, the new annual "Family Day" annual non-working public holiday in the Canadian Province of Nova Scotia, would only begin in 2015, "giving employers one year to prepare for the new holiday", and would not be called "Family Day", as is the case in many other Canadian provinces, but rather, "school children [will be asked] to come up with a name", in an echo of the social media campaign launched by British Columbia's Labour Minister, Margaret MacDiarmid, to determine when exactly in February to set the BC new annual non-working public holiday (2012-05-11).
+The new annual "Family Day" annual non-working public holiday in the Canadian Province of Nova Scotia, will begin in 2015, "giving employers one year to prepare for the new holiday", and would not be called "Family Day", as is the case in many other Canadian provinces, but rather honour a different person every year, as is done in some Caribbean countries for National Heroes' Day public holidays.

 Links and References

-Below are links to the news stories referred to in the above "Canada Adds NS Family Day Public Holiday" news story, as well as links to subsequents news stories which refer to the present news story.
+Below are links to the news stories referred to in the above "Nova Scotia Names New Family Day Public Holiday" news story, as well as links to subsequents news stories which refer to the present news story.